haihala/whoops-all-grapplers/docs/2. Areas/characters/index.md

 ## Idea dump
 If a character has a name or more than 3 lines, they need a file of their own.
 Copy [[template]] and change the name.
 Add a page to the excel that holds move importance.

+- 6w as a reversal grab parry where a character grabs an incoming high attack
+- Dashes
+	- Teleport
+	- Wavedash with attacks
+	- Slide with 323 or 121
 - Counter hit character with slow moves but you can block during the first few startup frames
 - Dirty boxer (Has a gun in one glove) Maybe something that can't be reloaded)
 - Traditionally aquaman sucks.
 The ocean character should be cool.
 Maybe a lovecraft thing with the power of the deep.